 Inside the exhibition

-Featuring works by children from 37 different primary schools across the country, the exhibition showcases the richness of children's creative responses to Bellows's painting – from model ships and polluted cityscapes to family interviews and letters home.
+Featuring works by children from 37 different primary schools across the country, the exhibition showcased the richness of children's creative responses to Bellows's painting – from model ships and polluted cityscapes to family interviews and letters home.

 Download the PDF of works in the exhibition including full descriptions about each work.